2022 Edition – #RealTimeChem10

-That would be me.
-You can call me Dr. Jay.
+Hi I’m Dr. Jay.
+I “curate” #RealTimeChem.
 I can be found under @doctor_galactic on Twitter and also @RealTimeChem.
-I work as a publishing editor for the Royal Society of Chemistry.
-I have done so now for half a decade.
-I used to work as a post doctoral researcher at Imperial College in London and before that did a PhD in organic photochemistry at the University of Sussex.
+As my day job I’m a senior publishing editor for the Royal Society of Chemistry.
+I have worked there for the best part of a decade.
+I was once a post doctoral researcher at Imperial College in London and prior to that I completed a PhD in organic photochemistry at the University of Sussex.
 I’m the father to two small children and a cat.
 I’m the husband to a very understanding wife.
 I’ve been trying to write science fiction novels since the 1990s.
 Still no joy.